Updated Nov 24, 2021

 - User-programmable emergency channels 1 and 2

-An upgraded version of the popular President Lincoln II, the President Lincoln II Plus comes loaded with advanced features including a 12 meter band for enhanced performance and better user experience.
+An upgraded version of the popular President Lincoln II, the President Lincoln II Plus is the runner-up in our list of the best ham base radio stations.
+This version comes loaded with advanced features, including a 12-meter band for enhanced performance and better user experience.

-While the President Lincoln II Plus shares a lot in similarity with its predecessor, it includes several upgraded features.
-Except the addition of the 12-meter band, it boasts HF output power 35W PEP SSB and an improved 35W FM.
+While the President Lincoln II Plus shares a lot of similarities with its predecessor, it includes several upgraded features.
+Except for the addition of the 12-meter band, it boasts HF output power 35W PEP SSB and an improved 35W FM.

 In addition to the SSB mode, this unit also provides AM, FM, and CW modes giving you more choices to choose from.
 You may also like that this device provides DCS code and CTCSS tone options, allowing you to use 10m repeaters.

-The President Lincoln II Plus also features SWR meter and S-meter on the display, which come handy when tuning up antennas.
+The President Lincoln II Plus also features an SWR meter and S-meter on the display, which comes in handy when tuning up antennas.
 It also comes with voltage protection and SWR protection settings for convenience.

-The base ham radio has 6 memory channels, allowing you to easily store your favorite channels and you get two programmable memory banks where you can set emergency frequencies for quick access.
+The base ham radio has 6 memory channels, allowing you to easily store your favourite channels and you get two programmable memory banks where you can set emergency frequencies for quick access.